 "To outgrow the worst aspects of our history and to avoid reviving them, we would do well to understand it as it really was."

 Slavery in the United States was a cruel abomination under which millions of people suffered, and its scars linger to this day.
 It inevitably provoked resistance and reaction, of which one striking example was the rebellion led by Nat Turner, an enslaved Virginia preacher, in 1831.
-That rebellion, the subject of the new movie The Birth of a Nation, killed 60 white men, women and children, most of them families sleeping in their beds, and led to the execution of a roughly equal number of black rebels and the reprisal murders of many more black people.
+That rebellion, the subject of the new movie The Birth of a Nation, killed 60 white men, women and children, most of them families sleeping in their beds, and led to the execution of a roughly equal number of black rebels and the reprisal murders of additional black people.

 Few famous criminals have left behind a more detailed record of their thoughts than Nat Turner, who was deposed at length by a local lawyer after his capture about six weeks after the rebellion.
 His confession is an extraordinary historical document, but filmmaker Nate Parker chose to disregard a great deal of it making his movie.
 Though the changes may make Turner more sympathetic, they do not, in my opinion, help Parker’s fellow citizens understand this horrifying event from our past.
 To outgrow the worst aspects of our history and to avoid reviving them, we would do well to understand it as it really was.